 Dental problems don’t come with age.
 One can develop an issue with their mouth at any point of life.
 Yet, there are certain problems that are more likely to crop up when you reach a more advanced age.
-After all, the lifelong effect of normal wear and tear has to take its toll in one way or the other, says a leading geriatric dentist in Croydon.
+After all, the lifelong effect of normal wear and tear has to take its toll in one way or the other, says a leading geriatric dentist in London.

 In the following paragraphs, we will discuss some common geriatric dental problems and their possible prevention.

 Tooth decay is a common dental problem among older people, says Dr. Wahab Shakir - the clinical director at a leading dental clinic in London.
 It usually leads to cavities, which in turn, cause infections, toothaches and even tooth loss.
 Plaque and tartar build-up on the teeth are responsible for this problem.
 The factors that contribute to tartar and plaque build-up are:

 As you grow older, less saliva is produced in the mouth.
 Harmful bacteria breed well in a dry mouth.
 In addition to the factors mentioned above, dry mouth or less saliva secretion is a major cause for tooth and gum decay in geriatric patients.
 Cut down sugary foods and drinks from your regular diet.
 Maintain sound dental hygiene and drink water at regular intervals to keep tooth decay away.